stefanwalther/qliksense-extension-tutorial/docs/07-Custom-Properties.md

 ## Display & Persistence
 Once the custom properties are defined, Qlik Sense takes care of the rest:
 * Showing the custom properties together with the built-in ones
-* Persistance of property values, so if a user changes the value of a property, you don't have to take care of persisting the property value
+* Persistance of property values, so if a user changes the value of a property, you don't have to take care of persisting (saving and loading) the property value

 ## Referencing property values